5 Best Places to Get Married in the Hudson Valley

 Slutzky and her betrothed, Matthew Cahill, enjoy a private moment on the mountain

 “People like to incorporate their own style into the wedding and reception.
-Some are high-end; others are more modest.”
+Some are high-end, others are more modest.”
 With the current economy, smaller weddings are more popular.
-“There are not as many 300-person events,” she says.
+“There are not as many 300-person events,” she notes.

 Social trends and cultural heritage often shape the weddings, too.
-Reilly notes an upswing in the number of ceremonies at the venue for same-sex couples since New York legalized gay marriage last July.
-Reilly also describes one multicultural wedding slated to take place this year: “The bride is Hindu and her groom is of Irish heritage.
+Reilly notes an upswing in the number of ceremonies at the venue for same-sex couples as of late.
+Reilly also describes a memorable multicultural wedding: “The bride is Hindu and her groom is of Irish heritage.
 She wants to have a traditional Hindu ceremony on top of the mountain, and they’ll also combine foods and other traditions.
 And her husband-to-be is in the military, so they’ll include that aspect, too.”

 One especially memorable romantic event held at Hunter wasn’t even a wedding — it was a one-of-a-kind proposal, Reilly says.
 In February 2008, avid Hunter skiers Bijou Summers and Gabby Feliu headed to the slopes for what Bijou thought would be just a great day of skiing with friends.

 After the couple reached the summit, Gabby unzipped his ski garb — revealing a suit and tie underneath — and pulled out flowers and a diamond ring.
 As Bijou excitedly yelled “Yes!” to the proposal, a violinist and trumpeter appeared and began playing, and friends pelted them with confetti.
-(The whole fairy tale had partially been set up with the help of TV’s Inside Edition, which filmed the scene.)
+(The whole fairy tale got help from TV’s Inside Edition, which filmed the scene.)

 But that wasn’t all.
 Hunter Mountain employees then invited the duo to climb aboard a big mountain-rescue sled, which staff members pulled down the mountain, carrying the happy, hugging couple.
-And when they arrived at the base, the lovebirds were whisked off in a horse-drawn sleigh.
-Sigh, romance. • 845-486-8376, ext.
-3019; www.huntermtn.com
+When they arrived at the base, the lovebirds were whisked off in a horse-drawn sleigh.
+Sigh, romance.